Avaraikulam: Places of attraction

 There are more than ten Hindu temples and two churches, one of them being the Roman Catholic church with St. Xavier as patron, which was constructed in the year 1907.

 Ayya Vaikundar Nizhalthangal is a divine place to visit on the village situated on Vaikunda Street, next to the Mutharamman temple.

 Present status of Avaraikulam

-People in Avaraikulam are the descendants of Pandiyan Kingdom and hail from Poochikadu and Kurumbur, near Tiruchendur.
+People in Avaraikulam are the descendants of the Pandiyan Kingdom and hail from Poochikadu and Kurumbur, near Tiruchendur.

 The people living in Avaraikulam are mostly of the Nadar community.
 More than 95% of the village's population are farmers, and most of them cultivate flowers.
 Avaraikulam is famous for Jasmine, Rose, Kenthi, Vadamalli, Pitchi and Chevvanthi cultivation.
 All these flowers are collected by small traders and sold in the markets of nearby towns.

 Education

 Baliah Marthandam Higher Secondary School is attended by young people in Avaraikulam and the surrounding villages.
 A few other private schools are also in the village.